Pran Nath Thapar: Career

 After graduating from Government College, Lahore, he trained at the Royal Military College, Sandhurst, passing out on 4 February 1926 as a second lieutenant.
 He passed out in the same batch as K.S.
 Thimayya, who also went on to become Chief of the Army Staff.
 He spent the next year attached to a British Army battalion stationed in India.
 On 18 April 1927 he was formally appointed to the Indian Army, ranking as a second lieutenant.
 He did his regimental duties with the 2nd battalion, 1st Punjab Regiment for ten years and later attended the staff courses at Quetta in India and Minley Manor in England.

 He served in Burma during the Second World War in 1941 and later in the Middle East and Italy.
 By October 1942 he was serving on the staff as a brigade major.
 He was appointed as assistant military secretary in 1945, and commanded the 1st Battalion of the 1st Punjab Regiment in Indonesia in 1946.
 Subsequently, he went on to serve as the commander of the 161 Indian Infantry Brigade in East Bengal.
 During the Partition of India, Thapar officiated as the Director of Military Operations and Intelligence.

 In November 1947, he was promoted to the acting rank of major general.
 He served as the Chief of the General Staff for a few months and later as Military Secretary until August 1949.
 He was appointed Master General of the Ordnance on 8 August 1949.

 On 1 January 1950, Thapar was promoted to substantive major-general, and was given command of an infantry division on 10 April.
 He commanded a division for four years until 1954 and was promoted to the local rank of lieutenant general in 1954 as Commander of a Corps.
 He was selected to attend the Imperial Defence College, London in 1955.
 After successful completion of the course, he was appointed General Officer Commanding-in-Chief, Southern Command on 21 January 1957, with the acting rank of lieutenant-general, and was promoted to the substantive rank on 1 February.
 He became General Officer Commanding-in-Chief of Western Command in 1959.
 Thapar took over as Chief of Army Staff of the Indian Army on 8 May 1961 and served until 19 November 1962, when he resigned from the army after the defeat by China in the Sino-Indian War of October and November.
 He was also colonel of the Rajputana Rifles.

 Later life

-After resigning from the army, he was appointed as Indian Ambassador to Afghanistan from August 1964 to January 1969.
+After resigning from the army, he was appointed Indian Ambassador to Afghanistan from August 1964 to January 1969.
 He died on his farm, White Gates, in Chhattarpur, New Delhi, on 23 June 1975 at the age of 69.